Australia's APN selling some New Zealand newspapers

-WELLINGTON Australian based media concern APN Ltd (APN.AX) is to sell some small New Zealand newspapers, but will keep the country's biggest daily paper and radio networks, the company said on Monday.
+WELLINGTON Nov 19 Australian based media concern APN Ltd is to sell some small New Zealand newspapers, but will keep the country's biggest daily paper and radio networks, the company said on Monday.

 APN said it would sell groups of suburban newspapers based in Christchurch and Wellington, as well as a small South Island regional paper.